-This is literally the same statement as in Weil's theorem.
+This is the same statement as in Weil's theorem.
 The sum in \eqref{lcpic3} corresponds to making the computation in \eqref{lcpic2} locally at all points of the curve.
 As our line bundle is given on a concrete finite open cover, it turns out to suffice to work on these opens.
-We will not give a separate proof for this proposition as it is the one-dimensional special case of Theorem \ref{thm_multiplicity}.
+We will not give a separate proof for the above proposition as it will be the one-dimensional special case of Theorem \ref{thm_multiplicity}.

 Let us discuss how to generalize these ideas to surfaces.
-To begin, we consider a local part of a simple example.
-In a classical local field
+To begin, we consider an easy geometric example, and also just locally.
+In a classical local field, say

-on a curve $X$, the local degree of a line bundle is a measure of compatibility between a given $k$-vector space splitting $\mathcal{K}_{X,x}\simeq A\oplus \mathcal{O}_{X,x}$ and a local id\`{e}le component acting on it.
+on a curve $X$, the local multiplicity of a line bundle is a measure of compatibility between a given $k$-vector space splitting $\mathcal{K}_{X,x}\simeq A\oplus \mathcal{O}_{X,x}$ and a local id\`{e}le component acting on it.
 This corresponds to the valuation of the id\`{e}le at this point.
 For example, if

 for some $r\geq0$ in $\mathcal{K}_{X,x}\simeq\kappa(x)((t))$, then the multiplicity is